ab7317/kraken_deposit_alerts/README.md

   # Creating the server
   - Login to the **AWS Console**
-  - check in the top right corner your in the correct region
+  - Check in the top right corner your in the correct region
   - In the search bar search **EC2** click the first option
   - Navigate to the **Instances** tab
-  - click **Launch instances** in the top right corner
+  - Click **Launch instances** in the top right corner
   - Select the latest version of **ubuntu** for the **AMI**
   - Architecture must be **64-bit (x86)**
-  -
+  - Ensure instance type is set to **t2.micro**
+  - For **Key pair** create a new one
+  - Now select **Launch instance** on the right side
+  - The instance may take some time

   # Adding Elastic IP to instance
   - Select **Elastic IPs** in the **EC2 Dashboard**